oracle-livelabs/pts/ac-with-ucp/lab2-configure-env/lab2-configure-env.md

         ![Find database unique name](./images/task3/find-database-unique-name.png " ")

-        In the following commands, you will need to replace the template database name **cont_prim** by the real value of this database unique name.
+        *In the following commands, you will need to replace the template database name "cont_prim" by the real value of this database unique name.*

         > **Note:** In most cases one can choose the database unique name when provisioning a database system.
 However, in our workshop, the value had to be automatically generated and needs to be retrieved.